Powers and Duties of a Guardian

-There are limits to the guardian’s power: the guardian cannot write a will for the ward, vote in an election on behalf of the ward, and cannot determine the religious beliefs of the ward, among other things.
+There are limits to the guardian’s power.
+Among other things, the guardian cannot write a will for the ward, vote in an election on behalf of the ward, and cannot determine the religious beliefs of the ward.

 It is important for the guardian to understand that his or her primary duty is to act in the best interest of the ward, and whenever possible, the guardian should follow the wishes of the ward, if they are known.